 Dr. Wilson holds twin degrees from the University of New Orleans, a Doctor of Philosophy degree in Educational Leadership with a concentration in Qualitative Research Methods and a Master of Education degree with a concentration in Adult Learning & Development.
 In 2001, she received a Baccalaureate degree in English from Southern University.
-In 2007, she received a Certificate in Women’s Ministry from NOBTS.
-Also, she holds a triad of Louisiana State Certifications as an instructor of English, adult educator, and mentor teacher.
-In addition to serving on the editorial team for the International Journal of Education Research, Dr. Wilson has published two peer reviewed academic articles, served as proposal reviewer for several professional organizations,presented at numerous professional conferences, and edited an academic book.
-Her research foci are women in education and educational equity for under-served individuals.,Currently, she serves on the CAEP Accreditation team.
+While working on her Ph.D., she enrolled in NOBTS, and in 2007, she received a Certificate in Women’s Ministry.
+Dr. Wilson holds a tetrad of State certifications as a teacher of English for grades 6-12, an adult educator, an ELA content leader, and a mentor teacher.
+In addition to serving on the editorial team for the International Journal of Education Research, Dr. Wilson has published two peer reviewed academic articles, served as a proposal reviewer for several professional organizations,presented at numerous professional conferences, and edited an academic book.
+Her research foci are women in education and educational equity for under-served individuals.

 Her contributions to the education profession includes directing the We Read Literacy program, providing leader facilitation to Word Lovers Book & Literary Club, serving on the CAEP team, and sustaining professional memberships in national education associations.